Batovo, Ukraine

-Batiovo (Батьово; Bátyú; Baťovo) is a rural settlement in Berehove Raion, Zakarpattia Oblast, western Ukraine.
-Population:
+Batovo (Батьово; Bátyú; Baťovo) is a rural settlement in Berehove Raion, Zakarpattia Oblast, western Ukraine.
+Population: The Batovo–Korolevo railway is an important transport connection for the whole region.

 Geography

-The Uzhhorod—Solotvyno railroad line runs through Batiovo, with a station located in the town that serves as a border control between Ukraine with Hungary.
-The railway in Batiovo is the largest employer for the town's residents.
+The Uzhhorod—Solotvyno railroad line runs through Batovo, with a station located in the town that serves as a border control between Ukraine with Hungary.
+The railway in Batovo is the largest employer for the town's residents.